Charlesvdb/Seraphin/README.md

 - Not eligible for drivers under 18 years old (excluded)
 - Costs 3% of the value of the car

+Key here is that initial body parameters validation decides between 400 or 200 status message.

 _________________________________________________________________

 # Node.js HTTP REST API